LeoPhilly/grpo-profiling-harness/design_doc.md

 ### Further work into the straggler problems

 It has been shown in research that truncating the number of generations by first to 6 (out of 8, for example) has a bias for shorter length answers.
 An interesting next step would be to actually let these 2 unaccounted for generations run in the background, and then do an analysis of what their rewards actually were compared to the rewards of the first 6, and how much exactly do they change the mean and sd, and whether the wall clock gain is worth the tradeoff.
 Note that this bias is different from the GRPO length bias that is laid out in the Dr.GRPO paper, which is due to per token dilution bias; the above described one comes solely from considering generations with faster timings, and hence shorter lengths (assuming generations all have the same speed).
-Another interesting aspect of GRPO is that we can have dynamic G based on the prompt's inherent variance, in which case everyone starts with G == 4, but only if the reward variation is below a threshold do we increase G.
+Another interesting aspect of GRPO is that we can have dynamic G based on the prompt's inherent variance, in which case every prompt starts with G = 4, but only if the reward variation is below a threshold do we increase G.

 ### Limitations

-All weights are used in bf16 form, instead of the ideal fp32 (for master weights) which are used in real training.
+All weights are used in bf16 form, instead of the ideal fp32 (for master weights) which is used in real training.
 Most of the other limitations come from the small scale of the experiment, that is the low model parameter, single GPU and relatively straightforward dataset.
 For example, in real infrastructure for RL, especially for agents and domain specific fields, the rewards are unlikely to be a straightforward calculation.
-Moreover, with tool use capacity, the generations themselves might not be outputted at the same speed, and the tail end is likely to be significantly higher.
+Moreover, with tool use capacity, the generations themselves might not be output at the same speed, and the tail end is likely to be significantly higher.
-Furthermore, practical scale RL infra also introduces clusters of GPUs to hold GPUs for both training and generation, and therefore we have to take into account the design of those too.
+Furthermore, practical scale RL infra also introduces separate GPU clusters for both training and generation, and therefore we have to take into account the design of those too.
 For example, using DDP methods such as FSDP or various forms of ZeRO introduces communication costs (ring all reduce, all to all) etc.

 ## How was AI used?